bturcotte82/SlackRedPanda/README.md

 ### **Download this repository on your local environment:**
 - Run ```git clone https://github.com/bturcotte82/SlackRedPanda```
-- The files app.py (apps>backend>app.py) and app.js (apps>frontend>app.js) are completely marked up with comments explaining what each line/method accomplishes, if you care!
+- The files app.py (apps>backend>app.py) and app.js (apps>frontend>app.js) are marked up with comments explaining what each line/method accomplishes - if you care to look!

 ### 1.2 Getting Redpanda Running